jeremyaboyd/jerm-cad/README.md

 **⚠️ Important Note:** This project is almost entirely vibe-coded and likely contains loads of bugs.
 Use at your own risk!

+## Why was JermCAD built?

+I found learning traditional CAD software incredibly frustrating.
+Despite having experience with Blender, those skills didn't translate well to modern CAD solutions like Fusion 360, SolidWorks, or FreeCAD.
+I knew exactly what primitive solids I needed to create my complex models (spheres, cylinders, cuboids), and how to combine them with boolean operations, but I couldn't figure out the UIs.

+Every tool seemed to have its own way of doing things, and terminologies and tools that felt completely alien.
+So I decided to build something different: a code-based CAD solution where I could express my design intent directly in YAML, using simple geometric primitives and operations I already understood.

+JermCAD is the result: a tool vibe-coded by someone who needed CAD but didn't want to learn it.

 ## Features

 - **YAML-Based Modeling**: Define 3D models using simple YAML syntax